 "Essentially, I have to consider two things," said Sir David just before the display.
 "First, I must be entirely satisfied that the flying is safe - not just for the pilots but also for the public who will be watching.
 Then, I have to be satisfied that the display routine itself is up to the very high standard that the public has come to expect of the RAF Aerobatic Team.
 Only if I am satisfied on both counts will I award the Team’s Public Display Authority."
 He was, and he did.

 It turned out that the new display was not, as some feared it might have been, less exciting to watch.
-In fact the reverse turned out to be true.
+In fact, the reverse turned out to be true.
 The Team now arrived from crowd left instead of crowd rear.
 On a clear day the aircraft could be seen running in a good minute before they eventually 'whooshed' over the display site, giving Red 10 plenty of time to drum up the excitement.
 The modified Vixen Break, starting a little bit further away from the crowd than in previous years, was just as exciting as it had always been.
 There was added excitement to the finale because, just as the seven aircraft in the main section broke upwards and outwards in front of the crowd, the Synchro Pair roared past at low level from opposite ends of the display line.

 During the year the Team had comments from a huge number of people, including many very senior officers and air display aficionados, saying how brilliant they thought the 1998 display was.
 Some people even opined that it was the best display ever.
 It is certainly a credit to the Leader and his pilots that they were able to design, and then hone to perfection, an entirely new display in five or six short weeks.

 The new crowd front show removed the obstacle that had prevented the Team appearing in France and the Netherlands.
-No sooner had word leaked out about the new show, which was long after the 1998 schedule had been finalised and published to the world, than invitations arrived from both France and the Netherlands.
+No sooner had word leaked out about the new show, which was long after the 1998 schedule had been finalised and published to the world, before invitations arrived from both France and the Netherlands.
 It was not possible to fit in the Dutch request for 4 July because the Red Arrows were already scheduled to display at Koksijde in Belgium on that date.
 However, a deal was worked out by the two display organisers themselves whereby Leeuwarden in Holland was substituted for Koksijde.
 The Team’s programme had a suitable gap on 13 and 14 July and so the French invitation to display at Evreux, just west of Paris, was accepted.
 It speaks volumes for the Team’s international reputation that these invitations were forthcoming so quickly.

-Unfortunately whilst taking off from Brize Norton for the transit to Evreux, Flight Lieutenant Dave Stobie, number 6 in a stream of 10 aircraft taking off, had a major bird strike just as his aircraft became airborne and whilst the undercarriage was travelling up.
+Unfortunately, whilst taking off from Brize Norton for the transit to Evreux, Flight Lieutenant Dave Stobie, number 6 in a stream of 10 aircraft taking off, had a major bird strike just as his aircraft became airborne and whilst the undercarriage was travelling up.
 Dave made a split-second decision to put the aircraft back on the ground rather than eject.
 The aircraft came to rest on the edge of the runway after sliding spectacularly for about 1,000 metres on its belly.
 It is reported that Dave and his Circus back-seater were seen hugging each other after vacating their aircraft unaided - and uninjured.
 The Team re-grouped and flew on to Evreux later that same day but arrived too late for the first scheduled display.
 The following day, French National Day, the Red Arrows gave their 50th display in France, the first since the one at Toulouse on 29 September 1987.
 Dave’s decision to put his aircraft back on the ground rather than ejecting, saved a valuable and irreplaceable aircraft from destruction and he was subsequently awarded a Green Endorsement.
 That Hawk was back in service with the Team a few weeks later.